-- 9.2.8 An employee reduced because of organizational change or reduction in force from a regular full-time or part-time position to a position in a class having a lower salary range shall be paid the salary rate of the lower range that is nearest to the salary rate to which he/she wasthey were entitled in his/hertheir former position without reduction; provided, however, such salary shall in no event exceed the maximum salary of the lower range.
-If an employee who has completed twenty-five (25) years of City service and who within five (5) years of a reduction in lieu of layoff to a position in a class having a lower salary range, such employee shall receive the salary he/she wasthey were receiving prior to such second reduction as an "incumbent" for so long as he/shethe employee remains in such position or until the regular salary for the lower class exceeds the "incumbent" rate of pay. - 9.2.9 When a position is reclassified by ordinance to a new or different class having a different salary range, the employee occupying the position immediately prior to and at the time of reclassification shall receive the salary rate which shall be determined in the same manner as for a promotion; provided, however, if the employee's salary prior to reclassification is higher than the maximum salary of the range for such new or different class, he/shethey shall continue to receive such higher salary as an "incumbent" for so long as he/shethey remains in such position or until the regular salary for the classification exceeds the "incumbent" rate of pay.
+- 9.2.8 An employee reduced because of organizational change or reduction in force from a regular full-time or part-time position to a position in a class having a lower salary range shall be paid the salary rate of the lower range that is nearest to the salary rate to which they were entitled in their former position without reduction; provided, however, such salary shall in no event exceed the maximum salary of the lower range.
+If an employee who has completed twenty-five (25) years of City service and who within five (5) years of a reduction in lieu of layoff to a position in a class having a lower salary range, such employee shall receive the salary they were receiving prior to such second reduction as an "incumbent" for so long as the employee remains in such position or until the regular salary for the lower class exceeds the "incumbent" rate of pay. - 9.2.9 When a position is reclassified by ordinance to a new or different class having a different salary range, the employee occupying the position immediately prior to and at the time of reclassification shall receive the salary rate which shall be determined in the same manner as for a promotion; provided, however, if the employee's salary prior to reclassification is higher than the maximum salary of the range for such new or different class, they shall continue to receive such higher salary as an "incumbent" for so long as they remain in such position or until the regular salary for the classification exceeds the "incumbent" rate of pay.